 After years as a notorious downtown institution, Lucky Cheng’s celebrated her 19th birthday by moving to 240 West 52nd Street.
 The heart of Times Square-Theatre District.
 The drag queen capital of the world, opened in October 1993 in NYC’s East Village to serving dinner, cabaret, comedy, and karaoke by fiercely funny and outlandishly attired drag queens.
 When Prince Albert of Monaco dined “a la drag” in February 1994, Lucky Cheng’s was catapulted into the international limelight.
-This drag queen dinner theater remains a staple for gossip columnists as it continues to attract celebrities such as Leonardo DiCaprio, the Olsen Sisters, Ethan Hawke, Lady Gaga and others.
+This drag queen dinner theater remains a staple for gossip columnists as it continues to attract celebrities such as (update) Leonardo DiCaprio, the Olsen Sisters, Ethan Hawke, Lady Gaga

 Lucky Cheng’s considered a New York institution, the Gray Line tour bus guides announce this boite as a must-see attraction on its downtown loop.
-Yes, this is the one you have seen on Snooki and JWoww, Ice T Loves Coco, Skinny Girl Bethenny Frankel, The Long Island Medium, 30 Rock, America’s Next Top Model, Access Hollywood, Growing Up Gotti, The People’s Court, Queer Eye for the Straight Guy, Sex in the City, The Howard Stern Show, The Jerry Springer Show, Sally [Jesse Raphael], Blind Date, Extra, E!, MTV, VH1, HBO, CNN, Bloomberg Television, all of the New York news channels including NY1, WABC-TV, WCBS-TV, WNBC, WPIX-TV, and WNYW Fox 5.
+Yes, this is the one you have seen on (please add and fix spellings) Snooki and JWoww, Ice T Loves Coco, Skinny Girl Bethenny Frankel, The Long Island Medium, 30 Rock, America’s Next Top Model, Access Hollywood, Growing Up Gotti, The People’s Court, Queer Eye for the Straight Guy, Sex in the City, The Howard Stern Show, The Jerry Springer Show, Sally [Jesse Raphael], Blind Date, Extra, E!, MTV, VH1, HBO, CNN, Bloomberg Television, all of the New York news channels including NY1, WABC-TV, WCBS-TV, WNBC, WPIX-TV, and WNYW Fox 5.
 Check out The New York Post Page Six scandal reports on Lucky Cheng’s below.

 Celebrities Who Love Drag Queens: Tyra Banks, Prince Albert of Monaco, Ashley Olsen, Joe Frazier, Yoko Ono, Britney Spears, Richie Rich of Heatherete, Amanda LaPore, Richard Branson, Jimmy Fallon, Queen Latifa, Bernadette Peters, Elvira, Vivian Westwood, Donna Karen, Kelly Ripa, Victoria Gotti, Margeret Cho, Ed Bradley, Tina Brown, Peter Brant, Stephanie Seymour, Wendy the Snapple Lady, Robin Byrd, Candace Bushnell, Sarah Jessica Parker, Tina Louise, Veronica Webb, Boy George, Joan Rivers, Ted Danson, Patrick Swayze, John Leguizamo, Winona Rider, Matt Lauer, Bryant Gumbel, Stephen Baldwin, Dite Von Teese, Paulina Porizkova, Patrick McMullen, David LaChappelle, Wesley Snipes, Madonna, Ivana Trump, Gennifer Flowers, Lenny Kravitz, Jennifer Love Hewitt, Kenny Scharf, Matthew Barney, Bjork, Dominick Dunne, I Love New York, Michael Griffith, Paul Licalsi, Sy Presten, Kristy Hume, Eleanor Mondale, Quenton Crisp, Donovan Leatch, Ali Sheedy, Jerry Springer, Jean-Paul Gaultier, Michael Musto, Drea DeMateo, Johnny Knoxville, Dennis Rodman, Sylvia Miles, Stella, Lola, Jacqueline, and Vito Schnabel, Bill Kuntzler, Rene Ricard, Zac Posen, Don Ho, Monica Lewinski, Gennifer Flowers, Jack Wagner, Heather Locklear, Jose Eber, Oliver Stone, Kate Moss, Robin Givens, Ivanka Trump, Betsey Johnson, Cynthia Rowley, Angelica Torn, Mary McFadden; Debbie Harry, Mary Wilson, Ahn Duong, Timothy Greenfield-Sanders, Grace Jones, Elle McPherson, Connie Stevens, Ru Paul, Nicole Miller, The B-52’s, Ethan Hawk, Taylor Dayne, Thierry Mugler, Sally Jesse Raphael, Tommy Lee, Rip Taylor, Christy Turlingon, Irina Panteva, Sarah Michelle Geller, Betsy Johnson, Joan Chen, Ron Jeremy, Alana Starr, Jon Sedaca, Rosie O’Donnell, Ricki Lake, the Spice Girls, Bret Easton Ellis, Donny Bonaduce, Grace Jones, Tommy Tune, David Byrne, Debbie Boone, Robert Plant, Luther Vandross, Christy Turlington, No Doubt, Robert DiNiro, Kate Shaw, Shalom Harlow, Robin Leach, Beverly D’Angelo, Mary Steenburgen, Joanne Worley, Sandra Bernhard, Amy Irving, Amber Valletta, Kelsey Grammer, Tom Ford, Calvin Klein, Toni Braxton, Roseanne Barr, Cindy Shu, Ron Jeremy, Harvey Fierstein, Dee-Lite, and Matt Dillon.